wjma90/google-drive-upload/README.md

 - Uses latest gdrive v3 api.
 - Share files after uploading ( to an email or just anyone ).
 - Pretty Logging.
+- Easy to install and update.

+## Installation

+### Default values set by installation script

+Default branch: `labbots/google-drive-upload`

+Default command name: `gupload`

+Default installation path: `$HOME/.google-drive-upload`

+Default branch: `master`

+Default shell file: `.bashrc` or `.zshrc` or `.profile`

+For custom command names, repo, shell file, etc, see advanced installation method.

+### Basic Installation

+To install google-drive-upload in your system, you can run the below command:

+`curl --compressed -# -o- https://raw.githubusercontent.com/labbots/google-drive-upload/master/install.sh | bash`

+and done.

+### Advanced Installation

+This section provides on how to utilise the install.sh script fully for custom usescases.

+First, we need to download the script, run the following command:

+`curl --compressed -# https://raw.githubusercontent.com/labbots/google-drive-upload/master/install.sh -o install.sh`

+These are the flags that are available in the install.sh script:

+    -i | --interactive - Install script interactively, will ask for all the varibles one by one.

+        Note: This will disregard all arguments given with below flags.

+    -p | --path <dir_name> - Custom path where you want to install script.

+    -c | --cmd <command_name> - Custom command name, after installation script will be available as the input argument.

+    -r | --repo <Username/reponame> - Upload script from your custom repo,e.g --repo labbots/google-drive-upload, make sure your repo file structure is same as official repo.

+    -b | --branch <branch_name> - Specify branch name for the github repo, applies to custom and default repo both.

+    -s | --shell-rc <shell_file> - Specify custom rc file, where PATH is appended, by default script detects .zshrc and .bashrc.

+    -D | --debug - Display script command trace.

+    -h | --help - Display usage instructions.

+Now, run the script and use flags according to your usecase.

+E.g: `bash install.sh -r username/reponame -p somepath -s shell_file -c command_name -b branch_name`

+## Updation

+If you have followed the above method to install the script, then you can automatically update the script.

+There are two methods:

+1. Use the script itself to update the script.

+    `gupload -u or gupload --update`

+    This will update the script where it is installed.

+    **If you use the this flag without actually installing the script, e.g just by `bash upload.sh -u` then it will install the script or update if already installed.**

+2. Run the installation script again.

+    Yes, just run the installation script again as we did in install section, and voila, it's done.

+### Note: Both above methods obeys the values set by user in advanced installation, e.g if you have installed the script with different repo, say `myrepo/gdrive-upload`, then the update will be also fetched from the same repo

 ## Usage